Skip to main content

 Encourage your child to create a to-do list, ranking assignments based on deadlines and complexity.
 Together, discuss how to allocate time efficiently, ensuring they tackle high-priority tasks first while allowing for breaks to maintain focus.

-By instilling these planning and prioritization techniques, parents can help their children not only stay organized but also reduce stress and make the most of their study time, ultimately fostering a more balanced and productive approach to their academic responsibilities.
+By instilling these planning and prioritization techniques, parents can help their children not only improve their organization skills but also reduce stress and make the most of their study time, ultimately fostering a more balanced and productive approach to their academic responsibilities.

 Read more: Effective Self-Management Skills for Students